 Combat and Operational Stress Control (COSC)

 The Real Warriors website hosts this section on the stress that results from “performing challenging military duties that push your mind and body to the limit.”
-Resources include links to branch-specific and other materials to help Military Service Members and families reduce negative stress reactions and get help when they need it.
+Resources include links to branch-specific and other materials to help Service Members and families reduce negative stress reactions and get help when they need it.

 Tips to prevent and manage stress [PDF]

 This SAMHSA booklet designed for disaster response workers describes how to cope with the stress of emergency situations.
-Disaster responders must cope with crisis situations similar to those faced by Military Service Members in combat conditions.
+Disaster responders must cope with crisis situations similar to those faced by Service Members in combat conditions.

 Resilience in a time of war: Homecoming

 The American Psychological Association offers tips for how to be resilient when coming home from deployment.
-It can take some time for both Military Service Members and family members to readjust, so they provide tips to help manage the resulting stress and emotions.
+It can take some time for both Service Members and family members to readjust, so they provide tips to help manage the resulting stress and emotions.